Nonsymmetric Reduction-based Algebraic Multigrid: The triangular case

 \section{The triangular case}

-Building on the previous section, this section develops an accurate approximation to $R_{\textnormal{deal}}$, specifically for matrices with block-triangular or near-triangular structure. \tcb{In particular, numerical examples demonstrate the accuracy of nAIR in the context of convergence constants derived in Section \ref{sec:analysis}, and we are able to guarantee convergence for traditionally difficult model problems.} A final result of this section proves that error and residual propagation of nAIR are nilpotent in the case of block-triangular matrices.
-Although reduction can be achieved with ideal restriction or interpolation, focusing on ideal restriction allows for coupling our new method with established interpolation methods.
+Building on the previous section, this section develops an accurate approximation to $R_{\textnormal{ideal}}$ for matrices with block-triangular or near-triangular structure.
+Numerical examples demonstrate the accuracy of nAIR in the context of convergence constants derived in Section \ref{sec:analysis}.
+Although reduction can be achieved with ideal restriction or interpolation, focusing on ideal restriction allows for coupling the $n$AIR method with established interpolation methods.
+One result here is that error and residual propagation of $n$AIR are nilpotent in the case of block-triangular matrices, which compensates for inaccurate interpolation near boundaries.